 Requestors are provided an opportunity to rebut the BGC's recommendation before a final decision by the entire ICANN Board.

-More transparency requirements and firm deadlines in issuing of determinations.
+More transparency requirements and firm deadlines have been added for issuing of determinations.

 Standing

 Amend "who" has proper standing to file a Request for Reconsideration to widen its scope by including Board/staff actions/inactions that contradict ICANN’s Mission, Commitments, and/or Core Values (was only policies before).
 It is noted that under the existing ICANN Bylaws, paragraph two significantly reduces the rights purportedly granted in paragraph one of the Request for Reconsideration.